immutant/lein-immutant/README.md

   project to be tested, and will switch to the context of that project.
 This works when lein is invoked in or out of a project.

+  Note that the log output for the Immutant instance used for the test run will be located in `<project-root>/target/isolated-immutant/standalone/log/`.

   This is a very simple way to automate your integration testing on a [CI](http://en.wikipedia.org/wiki/Continuous_integration) host.